Employment tribunal proceedings

 Both you and your employer will be given directions on how the case is to proceed, and deal with the time periods for your to exchange evidence, including witness statements, and also to agree a bundle of relevant papers to be used at the hearing.
 In some cases, there will be a specific directions hearing rather than it being dealt with in correspondence.

 You and your employer will be given written notice of the hearing, which can only be changed if there is a good reason to do so, e.g. on medical grounds or the unavailability of a relevant witness.
-You will need to pay a fee of £950 before the hearing can go ahead, unless you are entitled to remission based on a means test.

 At the hearing, you will usually be called to give your evidence first and call your witnesses, which will then be cross examined by your employer.
 The atmosphere of an employment tribunal is more informal than a court.
 It is not intended to be oppressive to the employee, many of whom represent themselves.